 It is the day of the "big" poker game in Laredo, Texas.
 The richest men in the state all gather on this particular day for a high-stakes game that is legendary throughout the state, having taken place over sixteen years.
-Undertaker Benson Tropp (Charles Bickford) careens through the Texas territory in his horse-drawn hearse, picking up the participants: lawyer Otto Habershaw (Kevin McCarthy), who abandons a closing argument in a murder trial to make the game; cattle-baron Henry Drummond (Jason Robards) skips out on his daughters wedding.
+Undertaker Benson Tropp (Charles Bickford) careens through the Texas territory in his horse-drawn hearse, picking up the participants: lawyer Otto Habershaw (Kevin McCarthy), who abandons a closing argument in a murder trial to make the game; cattle-baron Henry Drummond (Jason Robards) skips out on his daughter's wedding.
 When the three get to Sam's saloon in Laredo, they are joined by Jesse Buford (John Qualen) and Dennis Wilcox (Robert Middleton) and convene to the backroom of Sam's, leaving the bar-flies to hang out and conjecture about what might be happening behind the door of the invitation-only exclusive "big game."

 Then, as they are wont to do, a stranger comes into town.
 Meredith (Henry Fonda) is moving with his family—his wife Mary (Joanne Woodward) and son Jackie (Gerald Michenaud)—to buy a house and property in the neighboring county, but a busted wagon wheel keeps them put in Laredo until the blacksmith can repair it.
-They come to the crowded saloon to pass the time until the can get on the trail again.
+They come to the crowded saloon to pass the time until they can get on the trail again.

-The prim and proper family makes an add contrast to the rough and tumble saloon dwellers, but Meredith seems more comfortable in the honkytonk, and is genuinely interested in the poker game going on in the backroom when he gets wind of it.
-He gets "the gambler's itch" and pretty soon, he's eyeing the families stakes for the $500 to buy in.
+The prim and proper family makes an odd contrast to the rough and tumble saloon dwellers, but Meredith seems more comfortable in the honky-tonk, and is genuinely interested in the poker game going on in the backroom when he gets wind of it.
+He gets "the gambler's itch" and pretty soon, he's eyeing the families' stakes for the $500 to buy in.
 Mary argues with her husband that they've scrimped and saved for a long time for the stake and she doesn't want him risking it.
 Then, there's his gambling addiction, which he's resisted long enough for them to get that stake.
 But, that wagon-wheel needs fixing and if they just get a little more...

+The regulars at the poker table, particularly Drummond, object to Meredith joining, but Habershaw, taken with Mary, presses the others to let Meredith join the game.
 Things start out okay—Meredith is only a passable poker player—but pretty soon, he's hooked and he starts to lose.
 He becomes increasingly agitated and starts looking the worse for wear.
 While Mary frets in the saloon, Meredith is sweating through some mediocre hands until he gets a hand that he knows he can win, but he doesn't have the money to meet Drummond's raised bet.
 The strain causes Meredith to collapse, stricken.

 The town doctor (Burgess Meredith) is called, and he orders Meredith taken out of the room and back to his office for examination, leaving Mary in the situation to play the hand and either lose or keep the family farm.
 It does not bode well when she turns to Drummond and asks politely "How do you play this game?"